-- A yellowish color of the skin, known as jaundice, or whites of the eyes, known as icterus, that occurs when a large number of red cells break apart
+- A yellowish color of the skin (jaundice) or whites of the eyes (icterus), which occurs when a large number of red blood cells break apart

-- Painful swelling of the hands and feet, known as dactylitis
+- Painful swelling of the hands and feet (dactylitis)

 - Frequent infections